 It's a tough balancing act, all that elegance muddying up the emotional engagement.

 If I've said it once, I've said it a thousand times, just leave the elegance at the door.
-It's always seemed too elitist for my tastes.
+It's just so damn elitist.

 His generally crisp, even articulation never overcame his focus on tone, which had a rounded, singing quality even in leaping passage work.